Canvas: For painting

 Canvas can also be printed on using offset or specialist digital printers to create canvas prints.
 This process of digital inkjet printing is popularly referred to as Giclée.
 After printing, the canvas can be wrapped around a stretcher and displayed.

 For embroidery

 Canvas is a popular base fabric for embroidery such as cross-stitch and Berlin wool work.
 Some specific types of embroidery canvases are Aida cloth (also called Java canvas), Penelope canvas, Chess canvas, and Binca canvas.
 Plastic canvas is a stiffer form of Binca canvas.

 As a compound agent

-From the 13th century onward, canvas was used as a covering layer on pavise shields.
+From the 13th century onwards, canvas was used as a covering layer on pavise shields.
 The canvas was applied to the wooden surface of the pavise, covered with multiple layers of gesso and often richly painted in tempera technique.
 Finally, the surface was sealed with a transparent varnish.
 While the gessoed canvas was a perfect painting surface, the primary purpose of the canvas application may have been the strengthening of the wooden shield corpus in a manner similar to modern glass-reinforced plastic.